siduction/sidu-manual/data/en/0313-part-gdisk_en.md

 ? print this menu
 ~~~

-This menu allows low-level editing such as changing the partition GUID or the disk GUIDs (**c** or **g** ).
-The **z** option instantly destroys the GPT data structures.
+This menu allows low-level editing such as changing the partition GUID or the disk GUIDs (**`c`** or **`g`** ).
+The **`z`** option instantly destroys the GPT data structures.
 This can be useful if the GPT volume is to be used with a different partitioning scheme.
 If these structures are not erased, some partition editors may have problems because of the presence of two partitioning schemes.

-Despite all this: the options of the menus *recovery & transformation* and *experts* should only be used if you are very familiar with GPT.
+Despite all this: the options of the menus *"recovery & transformation"* and *"experts"* should only be used if you are very familiar with GPT.
 As a "non-expert", you should only use these menus if a disk is damaged.
-Before any drastic action, the option **b** in the main menu should be used to create a backup copy in a file and save it on a separate medium.
+Before any drastic action, the option **`b`** in the main menu should be used to create a backup copy in a file and save it on a separate medium.
 This will allow the original configuration to be restored if the action does not go as desired.

-<div id="rev">Last edited: 2022/01/18</div>
+<div id="rev">Last edited: 2022/03/31</div>